Panith-qc/Empire_Aviation_Email_Triage_Automation/Readme.md

 # Project Summary
 The Empire Aviation Mailbot is an AI-driven email automation system designed for Empire Aviation USA.
 This project automates the processing of aviation-related service requests, enhancing communication efficiency and response times through email and SMS notifications.
-By integrating with various email accounts (Gmail, Outlook, IMAP), the Mailbot improves operational safety and reduces costs associated with aviation inquiries.
+By integrating with various email accounts (Outlook, IMAP), the Mailbot improves operational safety and reduces costs associated with aviation inquiries.

 # Project Module Description
 The system consists of several functional modules: